tvharikrishna/HariKrishna__Wheeled_Mobile_Robots/README.md

 </p> <br>

 <p align='justify'>
-▸ This robot is designed for all applications related to Autonomous Mobile Robots <code>(AMRs)</code> and Autonomous Mobile Manipulation Robots <code>(AMMRs)</code>, leveraging state-of-the-art sensor technologies.
+This robot is designed for all applications related to Autonomous Mobile Robots <code>(AMRs)</code> and Autonomous Mobile Manipulation Robots <code>(AMMRs)</code>, leveraging state-of-the-art sensor technologies.
 With its advanced capabilities, the HK Bot can navigate, interact with the environment.
-The integration of advanced sensors and manipulators allows it to perform complex tasks autonomously, making it a versatile tool for the automation industry.
+The integration of advanced sensors and manipulators allows it to perform complex tasks autonomously.
 </p><br>

 <p align="center">